 Share Your Snow Day Moments!

+We’d love to see how our students and families spent their snow day!
 If you snapped photos of snowy adventures, warm indoor moments, or creative snow day fun, feel free to share them on social media and tag Lehigh Valley Academy.

+Let’s celebrate the magic of the season together!
 Stay safe, stay warm—and here’s to a bright, joyful winter ahead.

 The LVA Education Foundation is thrilled to share a heartfelt recap of our recent Designer Bag & Accessories Bingo—an event that once again showcased the generosity, spirit, and togetherness of the LVA community.
 What began as a fun afternoon of games and prizes turned into a remarkable show of support for our students and staff.